Sravanthi-cb/Feed-Reader-Testing/README.md

 3. To confirm that you have npm installed you can run this command in your terminal: npm -v
    - Please refer to [npm](https://www.npmjs.com/get-npm)
 4. Open terminal navigate to the project folder root cd project-folder-name
-5. Install http-server in npm with command line  npm install http-server -g
+5. Install http-server in npm with command line:  npm install http-server -g
    - Please refer for further details [http-server](https://www.npmjs.com/package/http-server)
 6. Start the server for this app using http-server
 7. You can visit http://localhost:8080 to view your app running
 8. You can stop the server using ctrl+c